Moulton, Alabama

 Moulton is a city in Lawrence County, Alabama, and is included in the Decatur Metropolitan Area, as well as the Huntsville-Decatur Combined Statistical Area.
 Although it incorporated in 1819, along with its rival of Courtland, to compete for the honor of county seat, it did not first appear on the U.S. Census rolls until 1900.
-As of the 2010 census, the population of the city is 3,471, its record high.
+As of the 2020 census, Moulton had a population of 3,398.
 The city has been the county seat of Lawrence County since 1820.
 It has been the largest community in the county since the 1920 U.S. Census.

 History

 By the time Alabama became a state in 1819, an inn had been erected at the site of what is now Moulton to serve migrants along the various early paths that passed through the area.
 Shortly after Alabama achieved statehood, both Moulton and Courtland (to the north) incorporated and competed for the county seat of Lawrence County.
 Governor Thomas Bibb awarded the seat to Moulton as the most centrally located of the two within the county.
 The city is named for Lieutenant Michael Moulton, a soldier killed while fighting under General Andrew Jackson at the Battle of Horseshoe Bend in 1814.